Best Ways To Get Rid of Ants

 Are UK Ants Dangerous?

-None of the native ant species found in the UK can be considered dangerous.
+None of the native ant species found in the UK can be considered dangerous, but you must identify the species.
+The tiny scale of these insects makes ID difficult, so we offer a free identity service.

-However, newer tropical species with a greater capacity to sting like the white Ghost ant or Rogers ant, are surviving traditional ant control tactics, establishing themselves in ever more significant numbers year on year.
+However, newer tropical species have the capacity to sting.
+Invasive ant species include the white Ghost ant, Rogers ant, and Pharaoh ants, but accurate identification is essential.
+These invasive ant species have routinely survived traditional ant control tactics, establishing themselves in ever more significant numbers year on year.

 How Do You Treat Ant Bites and Stings?